joemoceri/hl7tools-dotnet/README.md

 <a name="usage"></a>
 ## Usage

 Please see Tests section of project for examples on how to use it and below.
+The variable solver is (new Evaluator()).

 Example #1: No parentheses order of operations